-As used by John, it becomes much more specific: "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
+As used by John, it becomes much more specific.
+"In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
 The Jehovah's Witnesses, rejecting the deity of Christ, like to translate this as "the Word was a god," but all knowledgeable Greek scholars agree that the King James rendering is correct.
-Then, says John, "the Word was made flesh, and dwelt among us . . . full of grace and truth" (John 1:14).
+Then, says John, "the Word was made flesh, and dwelt among us...full of grace and truth" (John 1:14).
 Even though "no man hath seen God at any time" (John 1:18), He has become knowable through His Son who has "declared him."
 Consequently, John also can declare Him to others.
-"That which was from the beginning, which we have heard, which we have seen with our eyes . . . and our hands have handled, of the Word of life; . . .
-That which we have seen and heard declare we unto you, that ye also may have fellowship with us" (1 John 1:1, 3).
+"That which was from the beginning, which we have heard, which we have seen with our eyes...and our hands have handled, of the Word of life;...That which we have fellowship with us" (1 John 1:1, 3).
 HMM